chauff/cse1500-web-transcripts/Lecture-8.md

 and open it in a new browser tab.
 This is the attacker's site.

 5. Click the *Win* button.
-6. Reload the *Profile* page and you should now see bank account and bank routing numbers set to `2`.
+You are now redirected.
+On the *Profile* page you should now see bank account and bank routing numbers set to `2`.

 #### How to avoid it